FAQ

 A: This is likely an empty turn.

-Q: The EOS/EOT token is incorrectly being masked or not being masked.
+Q: The EOS token is incorrectly being masked or not being masked / EOS token __ not found in chat template.

-A: This is because of the mismatch between tokenizer.eos_token and EOS/EOT token in template.
-Please make sure to set eos_token under special_tokens to the same EOS/EOT token as in template.
+1. This is because of the mismatch between tokenizer.eos_token and EOS token in template.
+Please make sure to set eos_token: under special_tokens: to the same EOS token as in template.

 Q: “chat_template choice is tokenizer_default but tokenizer’s chat_template is null.
 Please add a chat_template in tokenizer config”